 Why Do People Try To Eat Lily Of The Valley?

-Researching through various facts, it is founded that Convallaria majalis, or the Lily of the valley, resembles Allium ursinum, a familiar and commonly found food plant also known as Ramsons or Wild Garlic.
-The look-like resemblance of Lilly of the valley to the Ramsons or Wild Garlic could be a reason to consume this poisonous plant.
+Researching through various facts, Convallaria majalis, or the Lily of the valley, resembles Allium ursinum, a familiar and commonly found food plant also known as Ramsons or Wild Garlic.
+Therefore, the look-like resemblance of Lilly of the valley to the Ramsons or Wild Garlic could be a reason to consume this poisonous plant.

-Apart from other reasons, these reasons are considered as more common that lead people to ingest the plant into their system.
-It is important to differentiate between the leaves of Lilly of the valley and ramsons.
-Ramsons, being an edible food plant is safe to consume while Lilly of the valley is poisonous.
+Apart from other reasons, these are more common, leading people to ingest the plant into their system.
+Therefore, it is essential to differentiate between the leaves of Lilly of the valley and the ramsons.
+Being an edible food plant, Ramsons is safe to consume while Lilly of the valley is poisonous.

 Benefits Of The Lilly Of The Valley

-The benefits of this flowering plant include a reduction in the scars, lightening skin tone, treating chronic lung diseases, relieves mental problems, and is even beneficial in treating heart diseases.
+The benefits of this flowering plant include a reduction in scars, lightening skin tone, treating chronic lung diseases, relieves mental problems, and is even beneficial in treating heart diseases.

 How Toxic Is The Lily Of The Valley?

-Besides, hallucinations and changes in the heart rate are again some of the most common symptoms of eating the Lilly of the valley.
+Besides, hallucinations and changes in the heart rate are some of the most common symptoms of eating the Lilly of the valley.

 What Makes Lilly Of The Valley Non-Edible?

-As mentioned, the presence of the toxic cardiac glycosides is the major reason behind the toxicity of the plant.
-To be more specific, convallatoxin and convallamarin are the two main toxic glycosides in the plant.
-However, there are numerous others such as saponins, that cause the adversities.
+As mentioned, the presence of toxic cardiac glycosides is the primary reason behind the plant’s toxicity.
+To be more specific, Convallatoxin and convallamarin are the two main harmful.
+Thus, it belongs to the glycosides group in the plant.
+However, there are numerous others, such as saponins, that cause the adversities.

+Lily Of The Valley Flowers Edible?
 Effects Of Eating Lily Of The Valley